Jsfain/SDCard/README.md

 SD Card project - AVR ATmega1280 target

 # Purpose
-Something to work on during quarantine.

-# Description
-This repository contains a project for raw data access of an SD Card using an ATmega1280 microcontroller via the SPI port.
+Establish a set of functions for base-level interaction with an SD card in SPI Mode using an ATmega1280 microcontroller.
+This includes an SD card SPI initialization routine, a send SD command function, a receive SD response function, and a few helper functions.
+These base-level SD functions can then be used to build other routines for more advanced interaction specific to other projects.

 # Details
 Written in C and uses the avr-gcc.

-What I call the base (or primary) SD functions are defined in SDBASE.C (declared in SDBASE.H).
-These are the functions that are required in order to interact with the SD card and a few print and get functions to simplify the code and print returned errors.
-The functions include:
+What I call the base (or primary) SD functions are defined in SD_SPI.C (needs SD_SPI.H).
+These are the functions that are required for communicating with an the SD card in SPI Mode.
+SD_SPI.C includes a few additional helper functions as well.

+Base-Level Functions in SD_SPI.C:
   1) sd_SPI_Mode_Init(): An SD initialization routine to intialize the SD card into SPI mode.
 This    must be must be called first and complete successfully before any other interaction with the SD card will be successful/valid.
-  2) sd_SendCommand() and sd_Response(): These functions are, as their names suggest, for sending a command to the SD card and returning the SD card's response.
+Returns an initialization error code that also includes the most recent R1 response.
+An initialization error code of 0 indicates the card has been successfully initialized.
+Any other error code indicates the initialization failed.
+Pass the error to sd_printInitResponse(err) to read the initialization error.
+  2) sd_SendCommand(cmd, arg): Sends the command/argument/CRC7 combination to the SD card via the SPI port.
+The CRC7 value is calculated and returned from sd_CRC7() which is called directly from the sd_SendCommand function.
+  3) sd_Response(): Waits for, and returns the SD card's response for a given command.
+Only a single byte (8-bit) response will be returned each time this function is called so call this function must be called as many times as necessary to read in the full response to a command.

+Helper Functions in SD_SPI.C:
-  3) sd_CRC7(): calculates the CRC 7-bit value for a given command/arguement combination.
+  4) sd_CRC7(): calculates the CRC 7-bit value for a given command/arguement combination.
 This function is called by sd_SendCommand which will send the CRC7 bit as part of the command, whether it is needed or not.
-By default CRC check is turned off for an SD Card in SPI mode, but it is required for the first few initialization commands.
+By default CRC check is turned off for an SD Card in SPI mode, but it is required through command 8 (SEND_IF_COND) of the initializatin routine.
-  4)  sd_getR1(): routine to simplify getting the R1 SD card response to any command.
+  5) sd_getR1(): routine to simplify getting the R1 SD card response to any command.
-  5)  sd_printInitResponse() and sd_printR1(): Functions to print to screen, in human readable form, the SD Card R1 response or errors returned by the initialization routine.
+  6) sd_printR1(R1_response): interprets and prints to screen the R1 response returned for a give command in a human-readable form.
+  6) sd_printInitResponse(): interprets and prints to screen the error code value returned by the intialization routine.
+The initialization error code includes the most recent R1 response and thus sd_printR1() is also called from this function to print the R1 response portion of the initialization error.

-Once the SD Card is initialized, all other interaction with the SD Card can be performed by calling the sd_Command and sd_Response functions.
+Once the SD Card is initialized, all other host interaction with the SD Card can be performed by calling the sd_Command() and sd_Response() functions.
 The response must be interpreted and handled by the calling function as a single call to sd_Response will only return an 8-bit value, if the response if longer than 8-bits then sd_Response will need to be called repeatedly until the complete response has been read in.

-The SD_MSG flag in SDBASE.H can be used for printing messages associated with functions in SDBASE.C.
+The SD_MSG flag in SD_SPI.H can be used for printing messages associated with functions in SD_SPI.C.
 This was helpful when writing the code so I left it in.
 If you use this code, you may find it useful as well while troubleshooting.
 Recommend setting this flag to 1 for normal operation (ERROR messages only).

 An SDMISC.C is intended to be for any additional miscellaneous SD Card raw data access, calculation, and printing functions that I decide to create.